leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 Giving customers the option of how and when to order products from you, removes the barriers to fulfillment.

-With local delivery, it also enables your business to provide faster fulfillment at lower cost.
+Local delivery also enables your business to provide faster fulfillment at a lower cost.

 Combined with more focus on customer experience and operational excellence, all of this can raise trust and loyalty.
 All of which can help your business to become a valuable part of the local community.